njbigwig/AltairEmulator/README.md

 * Teletype model 33: $1,500 <br>
 **TOTAL: $1,500**

-The MITS Altair 8800 User Manual can be found <a href="docs/Altair8800UserManual.pdf" target="_blank" rel="noopener noreferrer">here.</a>
+The MITS Altair 8800 User Manual can be found <a href="docs/Altair8800UserManual.pdf" target="_blank" rel="noopener noreferrer">here.</a> <br>

+The Altair 8800 was an amazing product, but it was very difficult to use.
+You had to manually set addresses (16 bits) and assembler instructions (8 bit opcodes) via an array of toggle switches.
+Assembly code is how a computer processes commands so it is very fast and efficient, but it can take dozens of assembler lines just to print out a string.
+Something was needed to truly empower Altair 8800 programmers so they could write code faster.

 I have been learning Python and I wanted to leverage Microsoft Copilot to help complete some of the complex tasks.
 The altairemulator.py emulates the MITS Altair 8800 and supports the execution of the Altair 4K BASIC binary.
 A user can interact with the emulator via the simulated front panel switches and LEDs. <br>

+**Simulating a Teletype interface:** <br>
+* You would type in your input via the keyboard and it was sent to a dot matrix printer = very slow <br>
+* There was no BACKSPACE key on teletype keyboard, use the underscore character (_) to delete the previous character <br>
+* Altair 4K BASIC only supports uppercase characters, all alpabetical characters inputted are converted to uppercase <br>

-There sample BASIC programs included in this respository, including programs from the original Altair BASIC user manual:
+Sample BASIC programs included in this respository, including programs from the original Altair BASIC user manual:

 | BASIC File     | Notes |
 | ----------- | ----------- |